Demi-urge/menace_sandbox/docs/self_test_service.md

 - `--docker-host` – Docker/Podman host or URL for remote engines
 - `--metrics-port` – expose Prometheus gauges on this port
 - `--include-orphans` – also run modules listed in `sandbox_data/orphan_modules.json`
  - `--discover-orphans` – automatically run `scripts/find_orphan_modules.py` and include the results
  - `--auto-include-isolated` – automatically run `discover_isolated_modules` and append results (use `--no-auto-include-isolated` to disable)
+ - `--recursive-orphans` – recurse through orphan dependencies (`--no-recursive-orphans` to disable)
+ - `--recursive-isolated` – recurse through dependencies of isolated modules (`--no-recursive-isolated` to disable)
  - `--no-recursive-orphans` – do not recurse through orphan dependencies
  - `--no-recursive-isolated` – do not recurse through dependencies of isolated modules
  - `--clean-orphans` – remove passing entries from `orphan_modules.json`

 Recursion through orphan dependencies is enabled by default; use `--no-recursive-orphans` to limit the search to top-level modules or set